This post may contain affiliate links. Please read our disclosure policy.

 • Using a medium sized cookie scoop, scoop the dough and put it in your hands to roll it into a ball.
 Roll the ball in the Oreo crumbs and cover the dough well.

-• Place on cookie sheet and repeat until all the dough has been used up.
+• Place on cookie sheet, about 2 inches apart, and repeat until all the dough has been used up.

-• Bake for 12-15 minutes (I had to bake mine for longer because my balls were a lot bigger so it took 20 minutes to bake).
+• Bake for 12-15 minutes on the middle rack – do not do upper rack!
+(I had to bake mine for longer because my dough balls were slightly bigger so it took 20 minutes to bake).

-• Remove from oven when you see that the edges are getting browned.
-Let cool on baking sheet for 5 minutes then transfer to cool completely on a wire rack.
+• Let cool on baking sheet for 5 minutes then transfer to cool completely on a wire rack.

 Nutrition